Biomedical waste: Management

 Biomedical waste must be properly managed and disposed of to protect the environment, general public and workers, especially healthcare and sanitation workers who are at risk of exposure to biomedical waste as an occupational hazard.
 Steps in the management of biomedical waste include generation, accumulation, handling, storage, treatment, transport and disposal.

 The development and implementation of a national waste management policy can improve biomedical waste management in health facilities in a country.

 On-site versus off-site

-These healthcare workers are being trained to safely handle contaminated wastes before being assigned to an outbreak of Ebola hemorrhagic fever.
+Healthcare workers being trained to safely handle contaminated wastes before assignment to an outbreak of Ebola hemorrhagic fever.

 Disposal occurs off-site, at a location that is different from the site of generation.
 Treatment may occur on-site or off-site.
 On-site treatment of large quantities of biomedical waste usually requires the use of relatively expensive equipment, and is generally only cost effective for very large hospitals and major universities who have the space, labour and budget to operate such equipment.
 Off-site treatment and disposal involves hiring of a biomedical waste disposal service whose employees are trained to collect and haul away biomedical waste in special containers for treatment at a facility designed to handle biomedical waste.